ialonsolinares/Advanced-Data-Analyses-for-Bike-Rental-Systems-BiciMAD-in-R/README.md

   2. ARIMA/SARIMA Model development for Demand forecasting of bike rental systems

-  3. A novel approach on rebalancing more efficiently the system (correcting assymetry) using Time Series Clustering and Dynamic Time Wraping distances.
+  3. A novel approach on rebalancing more efficiently the system (correcting assymetry) using Time Series Clustering and Dynamic Time Warping distances.